JustAct: A Framework for Auditable Multi-Agent Systems Regulated by Inter-Organisational Policies: Discussion of the JustAct Framework

 \subsubsection{Costly Justification Search}

 Well-behaved actions cannot act until they have found an action that \textit{justifies} a desired action (\Cref{def:justifies}): it is permitted, and enacts the desired effects.
-But the justification process is generally very difficult, as it requires agents to explore a vast combinatorial search space: which combinations of agreements, actions, and statements by various actors and authors lead to the goal?
-The cost of evaluating a particular combination is also highly dependent on the details of the chosen policy language, with complex policies potentially requiring complex reasoning to compute the permission and effects of given actions via their extracted policies.
-But by design, agents can always fall back on inaction to remain well-behaved.
-For example, overburdened agents can ignore statements that seem too costly to reason about.
-In practice, the general difficulty of reasoning is curbed by specialising agents' reasoning processes.
-Firstly, agreements can be crafted with their burden on actors in mind.
-For example, agreements can ensure that certain statements from certain agents are always required for permission, such that agents know which communication and reasoning steps will be necessary.
-Secondly, the policy language can be intentionally restricted.
-For example, \slick was sufficiently complex to capture the normative concepts required to reproduce the \brane system in \Cref{sec:case_study}, despite \slick's semantics being simple enough to afford the enumeration of any given policy's truths, which is generally not required.
-Future work can design of policy languages and agreements for particular cases with goals to simplify the search for justifications.
-We are also interested in leveraging existing literature and tools to let agents more automatically and efficiently search for justifications.
-We consider answer set solving (\eg, with Clingo~\cite{DBLP:journals/aicom/GebserKKOSS11}) or model-checking rewrite systems modulo theories (\eg, with Maude~\cite{clavel2003maude}).
+But we expect the justification process to generally be difficult, as it requires agents to explore a vast combinatorial search space: which combinations of agreements, actions, and statements by various actors and authors lead to the goal?
+This cost depends on the chosen policy language, with complex policies potentially requiring complex reasoning to compute the permission and effects of given actions via their extracted policies.
+This dependency means we cannot meaningfully quantify the cost of justification in abstract.
+And we have not included an analysis of this cost for our case study in the scope of this article.